 • An Internal Quality Audit may be issued by Pentalog’s Quality Assurance Departments to verify that all quality processes are being respected.
 The output of a quality audit is a report that includes a set of tickets that outline the strong points, the improvement points and the critical ones.
 The quality audit is based on the Collaborative Framework that is signed between Pentalog and the Client.

 • A Technical Audit is sometimes requested by Pentalog’s Technical Department during the project execution phase.
-During a technical audit the implemented solution is compared with the architecture proposed during the discovery phase.
-At the same time good design practices will be checked with specific attention paid to technical indicators (Technical Debt, Code duplication, Code coverage with unitary tests, etc.).
+During a technical audit, the implemented solution is compared with the architecture proposed during the discovery phase.
+At the same time, good design practices will be special-list with specific attention paid to technical indicators (Technical Debt, Code duplication, Code coverage with unitary tests, etc.).
 This audit will make sure the project is keeping up with the best technical practices for your specific project.

 • A Security Audit will also be initiated to check all the sensitive points of a project related to cyber-security.
 Our client’s data safety is one of the most important concerns Pentalog has during software development projects.
 Your data is your project, and a security audit will help make sure it is properly protected.